WhatsApp/stickers/iOS/README.md

 * You can install a [plugin](https://github.com/fnordware/AdobeWebM#download) for Photoshop that converts to WebP.
 Make sure to uncheck the "Save Metadata" checkbox.
 * Use [cwebp](https://developers.google.com/speed/webp/), a command line tool

+### Important note about using PNG images
+Xcode does some optimizations to every PNG image that is imported.
+This can lead to files becoming bigger in size and not passing our image size requirement.
+To prevent this, select the PNG file from the left sidebar and go to the right sidebar and select the first tab (to the left of the question mark button).
+On the "Type" drop down menu, select "Data".
+Do this for all of your PNG images (WebP images don't need this treatment).

-## How to create a sticker app
+## How to use the sample app

 ### Overview
-If you would like to create a sticker app using the sample app, you only have to minimally modify the sample app to get up and running quickly.
+Follow these steps if you want to test your sticker assets with the sample app.

 * After downloading this repo, open the `WAStickersThirdParty.xcodeproj` file with [Xcode](https://itunes.apple.com/us/app/xcode/id497799835).
 * Remove the current sample stickers from the `SampleStickers` folder in Xcode
 * Drag your sticker images inside the `SampleStickers` folder in Xcode
 * A window appears every time you drag an image into Xcode.
 Make sure that "Copy items if needed" and the `WAStickersThirdParty` target are checked.

-### Important note about using PNG images
-Xcode does some optimizations to every PNG image that is imported.
-This can lead to files becoming bigger in size and not passing our image size requirement.
-To prevent this, select the PNG file from the left sidebar and go to the right sidebar and select the first tab (to the left of the question mark button).
-On the "Type" drop down menu, select "Data".
-Do this for all of your PNG images (WebP images don't need this treatment).

 ### Modifying the sticker_packs.wasticker file
 In Xcode, you must also modify the 'sticker_packs.wasticker' file.
 Replace the values of the metadata with your own.
 A few notes: